-logy of Religion
+SOC 338 Sociology of Religion

-tive religious behavior from social scientific perspective; examine social factors related to rise of new religious groups, patterns of contemporary belief and practice.
+Study of collective religious behavior from social scientific perspective; examine social factors related to secularization, rise of new religious groups, patterns of contemporary belief and practice.

-logy of Aging
+SOC 345 Sociology of Aging

-aging in America as an interdisciplinary topic.
-Analysis of the socio-historical and sociosions of aging.
+Examines the aging in America as an interdisciplinary topic.
+Analysis of the socio-historical and socio-political dimensions of aging.
 Multicultural perspectives included.

-re Change and Its Effects on Traditional Societies
+SOC 350 Culture Change and Its Effects on Traditional Societies

-is spreading rapidly around the world, and this is causing significant culture change to ieties.
-With a strong focus on history and case studies, this course will make students aware pening and give them the theoretical knowledge to understand, empathize, and assist people ing with change.
+Globalization is spreading rapidly around the world and this is causing significant culture change to traditional societies.
+With a strong focus on history and case studies, this course will make students aware of what is happening and give them the theoretical knowledge to understand, empathize, and assist people who are wrestling with change.
 Pre- or Co-requisite: Cultural Anthropology.